Forjeon/project-parallax/SecondPersonGamePlan.md

 These are ideas to consider *after* completing the first three milestones.

+*	**Radial Ray Sensors** The robot's sensors are modeled as simple distance sensors which operate radially around the robot.
+Sensor lies now block all map areas behind them from the perspective of the robot, and certain radar arcs may fail altogether from time to time.
 *   **"Stabilize Sensors" Power-up:** An item the robot can find that reduces the "noise" percentage on its personal map view, making it more reliable.
 *   **Mobile Enemies:** Add simple enemies (`E`) that patrol on a set path.
 *   **Camera Jacking:** The core idea.
 Allow the player to jack into the view of mobile enemies, not just static cameras.
 This becomes the primary way to navigate complex levels.